reframe-hpc/reframe/docs/config_reference.rst

       The Slurm-based backends unset all ``SBATCH_*`` environment variables before submitting a job.
       This is done to avoid environment variables bypassing ReFrame's configuration.
       For example, if the :attr:`~config.systems.partitions.access` options for a partition used ``-A foo`` and ``SBATCH_ACCOUNT=bar`` was set, then the environment variable would override the configuration, as ReFrame emits those (by default) in the submission script.
+      If this is not desired, environment variables can be explicitly whitelisted using the :attr:`~config.systems.partitions.sched_options.slurm_envvar_whitelist` option.

       Job submission in ReFrame is controlled exclusively by the system partition's :attr:`~config.systems.partitions.access` options, the test job's :attr:`~reframe.core.schedulers.Job.options` and the :option:`-J` command-line option.